UviDTE-FPSoC/Zynq7000-examples/SD-operating-system/PetaLinux/2019.2/README.md

 It is also very important to make sure that the file system of the operating system in your computer, Ubuntu 16.04 LTS in this case, hasn't been encrypted.
 One option to decrypt it would be to reinstall the SO in you computer.
 Finally, make sure the PetaLinux installation directory is within `home`, as otherwise you could have permission problems.

-Previous to installing PetaLinux, it is neccesary to install a series of tools indicated in the [*Petalinux Tools Documentation.
-Reference Guide page: 10 *](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1144-petalinux-tools-reference-guide.pdf).
+Previous to installing PetaLinux, it is neccesary to install a series of tools indicated in the [Petalinux Tools Documentation.
+Reference Guide page: 10](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1144-petalinux-tools-reference-guide.pdf).
 There is a copy of this document uploaded in the *"Xilinx Guide"* folder of this repository.

-The istallation of these tools for an Ubuntu machine can be performed with the following command.
+The installation of these tools for an Ubuntu machine can be performed with the following command.

 ```
 sudo apt-get install tofrodos iproute gawk make net-tools libncurses5-dev tftpd zlib1g:i386 libssl-dev flex bison libselinux1 gnupg wget diffstat chrpath socat xterm autoconf libtool tar unzip texinfo zlib1g-dev gcc-multilib build-essential screen pax gzip python
 ```

+If the package `iproute` gives any trouble when installing, you can switch this package for `iproute2`.

 Once the installer file has been downloaded, create a directory where you want the PetaLinux Tools to be installed in.
-It is highly recommended to create this directory in a HDD disk, as installation needs 100 GB of space, although final space used goes down to 20 GB.
-Once you've created this folder, open a terminal in the directory the installer has been dowloaded to, likely *"Downloads"*, and introduce the following comands to give execution permision for the file and running the installer.
+It is highly recommended to create this directory in `/home`, as the installation needs special permissions.
+The space required by PetaLinux is around 20 GB.
+Once you've created this folder, open a terminal in the directory the installer has been downloaded to, likely *"Downloads"*, and introduce the following commands to give execution permission for the file and running the installer.

 > chmod +x 'name_of_the_file'.run
 >